inceptjs/incept.js/docs/layouts.md

-# React Page, App and Layouts
+# React Document, App and Layouts

 When working with `react` apps it is common to want to eventually manipulate the `<App />` container and HTML Document.
 Additionally